MODERN SLAVERY STATEMENT

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we will be providing training, initially to our procurement teams and plan to roll out the training to all our employees.

-Our employees are encouraged to identify and report any potential breaches of our policies through our whistle-blowing hotline.
+Currently, our employees are encouraged to identify and report any potential breaches of our policies through our whistle-blowing hotline.
 Details can be found in our colleague handbook and online training platform.

 We also plan to review our general terms and conditions and key contracts to include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.

-Based on the above, we consider that our policies and procedures are transitioning towards a reasonable level of assurance of effectiveness in eradicating modern slavery and human trafficking in our business and supply chain.
+Based on the above, we consider that our policies and procedures are continuing to evolve to a reasonable level of assurance of minimising the risk of modern slavery and human trafficking in our operations and our supply chain.

 N.B.
 All holiday home images are for visual purposes only.
 All holiday homes will be provided according to the grade booked, however the holiday home model may vary upon arrival.